 Writer, Runner, Recovering Addict

 My list of pursuits is long and diverse.
-I’ve bounced around the world and continue to bounce around inside of my own ideas, searching for the “next thing”. . .
+I’ve bounced around the world and continue to bounce around inside of my own thoughts and dreams, searching for the “Next Thing" . . .

 But it is fair to say that running, and running far, is at the core of my vitality and enduring sobriety.
 It lays a foundation for goals that keep me focused and it gives me the freedom of movement that I love.
 It keeps my body and mind sharp, and it refines and smoothes out my most jagged edges.
-Each time I run hundreds of miles, I learn something new about myself and even about the world.
+When I run hundreds of miles through jungles, in deserts, or on the local trails starting from my front doorstep, I learn something new about myself and even about the world.

 Running has allowed me to explore the far-reaching corners of the globe and meet amazing, diverse people.
 I have found that even in cultures that generally distrust strangers, people are more likely to welcome me if I am on foot.
 It somehow makes me less threatening, perhaps more human.
 Most cultures understand running as a part of their daily lives.
 It is something that shines a light on how we are the same and briefly dims how we are different.
-When I run, I always feel connected to others and that is truly what I love about my life.
+When I run, I always feel connected to others.
+That is a powerful force that I truly love about my life.